 With Mr. Nielson gone, I panicked.
 Who would help me?
 What would I do?

-and I was so mad at how frightened I was.
+and was so mad at how frightened I was.

-Fear had stopped me in my tracks and I was incapable of fixing the situation.
+Fear had stopped me in my tracks, and I could not fix the situation.

 That bothered me.

-When I prayed my brother Matt popped in my head.
+I did what I knew best: I prayed, and my brother Matt popped into my head.